Active Shooter Response Training: Important tips for preparing employees in an effective and responsible manner

 To address this problem, active shooter response training programs should employ multiple means of instruction whenever possible and reinforcing learning points through direct physical or mental participation by students.
 Active shooter drill exercises are best for this purpose.
 However, conducting drills properly and safely requires properly trained instructors (lead instructor, observer-controllers, and a role player) and entails a degree of planning and logistics that often exceeds many organizations’ tolerance for inconvenience.

-If conducting active shooter response training drills is not possible, we recommend at least engaging participants during classroom training that engages them mentally in evaluating their response options and considering how they personally might respond in their workplace situation.
+If conducting active shooter response training drills is not possible, we recommend at least addressing participants during classroom training in a manner that engages them mentally in evaluating their response options and considering how they personally might respond in their workplace situation.
 For this purpose, we use a classroom handout sheet titled “Personal Plan for Active Shooter Response.”
 The sheet has several questions organized by section to correspond with topics during the training presentation.

 At designated cue points during the lecture, the presentation is paused and students are instructed to complete specific sections of the Personal Plan sheet.
 The purpose of the Personal Plan sheet is to provide employees with an opportunity to consider possible response situations as related to their personal work activity and reinforce long-term memory through the act of writing.